kjolley/BIGSdb_documentation/dbase_setup.rst

     the plugin will not be available unless the all_plugins attribute is set to 'yes'.
 If the all_plugins attribute is set to 'yes', the contig export plugin can be disabled by setting this attribute to 'no'.

+* country_field

+  * Sets the field in which country is stored.
+Default: 'country'.
+This is needed for mapping.

 * curate_config